JGCRI/gcam-doc/gcam-build.md

 rm jars.zip

 cd ${HOME}/gcam-core/output/modelinterface
-ln -s ${HOME}/gcam-core/libs/jars                                              <- Creeates a symbolic link to the jars file.
+ln -s ${HOME}/gcam-core/libs/jars                                              <- Creates a symbolic link to the jars file.
 Neccesary for to open GUi

 You can use these environment variables: